Fen line

 The Fen Line is a railway line in the east of England that links Cambridge in the south to King's Lynn in the north.
-The line runs through Cambridgeshire and Norfolk and the name of the line refers to the Fens which border Cambridgeshire, Norfolk and Lincolnshire.
+The line runs through Cambridgeshire and Norfolk and the name of the line refers to the Fens which cover parts of Cambridgeshire, Norfolk and Lincolnshire.
 It is 41 mi 47 chain in length and has eight stations.

 The line is part of the Network Rail Strategic Route 5 and comprises SRS 05.06 and part of 05.05.
 It is classified as a secondary line except between Cambridge and Ely where it is classified as a London and South East commuter line.

 History

 The line was completed in sections in the 1840s, and previously extended north to the seaside town of Hunstanton.

 Services

 Great Northern

 Great Northern operate through services to London King's Cross (via the Cambridge line).
 These services operate non-stop between London and Cambridge for most of the day, as part of the half-hourly "Cambridge Express" service.
 One train an hour is extended beyond Cambridge to serve all stations to King's Lynn, whilst the alternative services run to Ely.

-These services are mostly operated by Class 387 electric multiple units.
+These services are mostly operated by Class 387 and Class 700 electric multiple units.
 Before May 2017, Class 365s were the principal units.

-Three Class 365 EMUs received names associated with the line:

-The Fenman (365518) – previously a "named train" that used to operate on this line, consisting of locomotive-hauled InterCity (British Rail) trains;

-Robert Stripe Passengers' Champion (365527) was named on 10 March 2006, after the 21st Anniversary of the Fen Line Users Association;

-Nelson's County (365531) had a special livery applied to the outside which shows various scenes of West Norfolk however this was removed when Great Northern took over First Capital Connect.